Seattle-area employers rethink the rules on masking, vaccines as pandemic takes a new turn

 Some employees supported vaccine mandates at their place of work.

-Jon Stutzman, 41, a Seattle actor, said he would have “a lot of questions” if a show he was auditioning for didn’t require vaccines for cast and crew .
+Jon Stutzman, 41, a Seattle actor, said he would have “a lot of questions” if a show he was auditioning for didn’t require vaccines for cast and crew.
 Acting requires people to be in close proximity, he said, so he’s hoping “for an environment where it’s safe for actors to explore the material … without limitations.”

 Employers who are leaning toward vaccine mandates should also expect pushback from workers, legal experts say.
 Federal law allows employees to claim an exemption from vaccines due to pregnancy, health issues, disabilities or religious objections.